-20 Sep 6 Factors that Simplify Your Logistics
+20 Sep 6 factors that can simplify the Logistics industry overall

 As international trade becomes the new norm, and whispers of an impending recession loom over business predictions, the Single-Window concept is gaining momentum in the logistics and trade scenario.
 The buoyant system assimilates a de-railed and complex process of documentation under the “one-stop-shop” umbrella, thus facilitating a swift and smoother workflow.

-Single Window – The Logics behind a Simplified System
+Single Window – The logic behind a simplified system

 The implementation of Single Window can transform your logistics with a well-structured and well-functioning process.
 Data from the UNESCAP (United Nations Economic and Social Commission for Asia and the Pacific) indicates the impact of SW in South & South East Asia shows a tremendous saving of time, money and process resulting in increased revenue and higher trader compliance.
 In Singapore, the introduction of national Single Window for trade called TradeNet unites more than 35 border agencies since 1989 causing significant gains in government productivity and revenue.